AmirTag/AmirTag.github.io/index.markdown

 ---
 ### Research summary
 My research interest lies at the intersection of control theory and machine learning.
-In particular, I have been working on problems that can be modelled as a control or optimization problem on the space of probability distributions, such as [nonlinear filtering](), [Bayesian inference](), and [learning a generative model]().
+In particular, I have been working on problems that can be modelled as a control or optimization problem on the space of probability distributions, such as [nonlinear filtering/Data assimilation](), [sampling](), and [optimal mass transportation]().
 The motivation is to design meaningful approximations that can be computed through efficient and scalable numerical algorithms.

 ---
 ### Education